 You do not need to pay for a LAN module which you take for credit.
 If a credit bearing module is not suitable for you, you can apply for the non-credit bearing version of your preferred module/s.
 Please see below for information on the certificates and fees for non-credit bearing modules.

-Students receive a Certificate of Completion (which shows the grade and the CEFR-level) if they meet the following criteria:
+If you take a Language module not for credit (whether you are a Queen Mary student or from outside the university) you will receive a Certificate of Completion (which shows the grade and the CEFR-level) if you meet the following criteria:

-Students receive a Certificate of Attendance if they have attended at least 65% of the taught sessions but not taken the assessment.
+You will receive a Certificate of Attendance if you have attended at least 65% of the taught sessions but not taken the assessment.

 See the Tuition Fees page.

-Some Schools can fund places on Non-Credit Bearing language modules for their students and staff.
-Please contact your home school administration team to see if this is an option for you.
+For Queen Mary students, some Schools can fund places on Non-Credit Bearing language modules for their students and staff.
+Please contact your home School administration team to see if this is an option for you.